EmaRCB/FastPass/Bitacoras/Log30.md

 # Log 030.
 - Date: December 6, 2021
-- Description: The video was prepared for the presentation on the 7th.
+- Description: We prepared the video for the presentation on the 7th.
+In addition to the last details of the repository.